News from the Department (2022)

 - Alan Stern, "In Honor of Professor Mike A'Hearn: The Exploration of Pluto and the Kuiper Belt" is the Inaugural A'Hearn Lecture presenter.
 Alan Stern is the Principal Investigator of the New Horizons Mission to Pluto and the Kuiper Belt.

 - Grad student Guangwei Fu led a paper in ApJ (Letters) titled "Strong H2O and CO Emission Features in the Spectrum of KELT-20b Driven by Stellar UV Irradiation," along with Drake Deming, Jegug Ih, Eliza Kempton, Matej Malik, and Tad Komacek.
-The paper is featured in an STScI press release about Hot Jupiters.
+The paper is featured in an STScI press release HUBBLE PROBES EXTREME WEATHER ON ULTRA-HOT JUPITERS.

 - Congratulations too to Antoine Washington, who won a Graduate Student Summer Research Fellowship award.
 This will help support Antoine's work with Prof. Jessica Sunshine this summer.
 Way to go Antoine!

 - Congratulations to grad student Katya Leidig.
 Fourteen current students and recent alumni of the University of Maryland's College of Computer, Mathematical, and Natural Sciences (CMNS) received prestigious National Science Foundation (NSF) Graduate Research Fellowships, which recognize outstanding graduate students in science, technology, engineering, and mathematics.
 Katya was one of six current graduate students in CMNS to earn this award.
-Read the CMNS release.
+Read the CMNS release National Science Foundation Graduate Research Fellowships Awarded to 14 Science Terps.

 - Congratulations to new Dr. Robyn Smith!
 Robyn successfully defended her PhD Thesis titled "Case Studies in AGN Feedback" on Friday April 1.
 She's considering a number of options for her next step.
 Congratulations again, Robyn!